Seven Steps to Becoming a Board Member

 Traveling on behalf of the NJHA to various activities enables them to meet fellow members and to share their thoughts and experiences of Hereford involvement.
 They also get first-hand experience at leadership, cooperation and organization.

-The NJHA Board also makes recommendations for new programs and ideas to the American Hereford Association Board of Directors, they help train other juniors and they promote the Hereford breed at various activities and events throughout the year.
+The NJHA Board also makes recommendations for new programs and ideas to the American Hereford Association Board of Directors, help train other juniors and they promote the Hereford breed at various activities and events throughout the year.

 - Submit a color photograph of yourself.
 Photo must be high resolution for printing purposes, 300 DPI or higher.